marubio2/MDST-New-Member-Tutorial-Submission/README.md

-This is my submission to MDST
+This is my tutorial submission for the Michigan Data Science Team.